mozilla/cbindgen/README.md

 See `compile-tests/` for some examples of rust source that can be handled.

+## Major differences between `cbindgen` and `rusty-cheddar`

+1. `cbindgen` supports generics
+2. `cbindgen` supports C++ output using `enum class` and `template specialization`
+3. `cbindgen` supports generating bindings including multiple modules and crates

+There may be other differences, but those are the ones that I know of.
+Please correct me if I misrepresented anything.

 ## How it works

 1. All the structs, enums, type aliases, and functions that are representable in C are gathered